 XLAs measure impact

 An XLA is a completely different beast.
 It’s a commitment to create a defined experience.
-This experience is measured with experience indicators (XIs).
-Unlike an SLA, the focus in XLA is not on details, it’s on seeing the bigger picture in the same way as your end users.
-In IT terms, that means understanding the impact IT has on people and the human and business outcomes that result.
+This experience is measured with Xperience Indicators (XIs).
+Unlike an SLA, the focus of XLA is not on details, it’s on seeing the bigger picture in the same way as your end users.
+In IT terms, that means understanding the impact IT has on people and on business results.

 It’s logical then that XLAs measure horizontally, across the IT silos, to ask how we’re doing on employee experience for example, and whether what we are doing matters to the business.

 “A contract with the necessary technical services, Key Performance Indicators (KPIs) as the measurements, and ‘punishment’ as a starting point.”SLA

 “A commitment to realize a defined experience, with Xperience Indicators (XIs) as the measurements and ‘reward’ as a starting point.”XLA

 The power of XLA

 An XLA never replaces an SLA, both have a key function.
 XLA is a powerful new addition to the traditional SLA.
 Here’s how your business can benefit from XLA.